-Tips and tricks for writing goals and Objectives.
+Tips and tricks for writing goals and Objectives

 Here are some tips and tricks I have used over the years.
 If they help you as well as they have helped me, then I have done my job.

-Always write down your goals.
+1. Always write down your goals

 First things first: always write down your goals and Objectives.
 This will help you differentiate between goals and pipe dreams.
 Humans have about 35 thoughts per minute.
 If goals aren’t put to paper, they are left vague and uncertain.
 Achieving 10 times more goals means having to write them down.

-Make sure your goals are measurable.
+2. Make sure your goals are measurable

 You need to make sure your goals are measurable.
 For instance “making a profit” doesn’t really work as a goal.
 “Make $10 in profits from the sale of a product” is more suitable.
 However, you probably shouldn’t be working with such low numbers unless you’re running a lemonade stand or something.

-Set a deadline.
+3. Set a deadline

-Keep your focus.
+4. Keep your focus

 You can not accomplish everything in one quarter.
 If you try to, you’ll just end up spreading yourself too thin and getting nothing done at all.
 It’s better to have fewer goals for your own sanity.
 In general, 5 goals is better than 7.
 Aiming for 3-5 really helps you hone in on what’s the most important.
 You may need to make some tough decisions in order to decide what’s really important, but choosing your priorities actually helps you to achieve your aspirational goals.

-Do not set goals alone.
+5. Do not set goals alone

 Goal setting should always be a team effort.
-It makes sense that if employees are part of the goal-setting process, that they are more invested in your goals.
+It makes sense that if employees are part of the goal-setting process, they are more invested in your goals.
 Your team members will have a better understanding of what can realistically be done and which Objectives are maybe a little too aspirational (read: impossible).

-Objectives and Key Results.
+6. Use Objectives and Key Results